feixh/feixh.github.com/index.md

 - National Scholarship, Ministry of Education, China.

 ## What's new
+- December 2024.
+We launched Amazon Nova family of models -- Amazon's family of multi-modal foundation models.
+See it in [AWS news blog](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/) and [the technical report](https://arxiv.org/abs/2506.12103).
 - July 2021.
 Our paper on *Single View Physical Distance Estimation using Human Pose* ([pre-print][physical_distance_arxiv]) for the social distancing problem was accepted by ICCV 2021!
 - February 2021.
 Our paper on *An Adaptive Framework for Learning Unsupervised Depth Completion* has been accepted by ICRA 2021.
 - February 2020.
 Our paper on *Unsupervised Depth Completion from Visual-Inertial Odometry* has been accepted by ICRA 2020.